wevbarker/SupplementalMaterials-2410/README.md

 ```console, bash
 [user@system SupplementalMaterials-2410]$ math -run < PBH_GW.m
 ```
 Within `PBH_GW.m`, the global parameters `$Compute=True` and `$TheProcessorCount=100` reflect the intention to actually _compute_ the spectra in an HPC environment (for which the command line is more appropriate).
-As with the main _Python_ model scripts, the integrals can be run on a personal computer with `$TheProcessorCount` set between (e.g.) four and eight.
+As with the main _Python_ model scripts, the integrals can be run on a personal computer with the variable `$TheProcessorCount` set between (e.g.) four and eight.
 In this case, the line
 ```mathematica
 k1=10^Range[Log10[lowF/(conv)],Log10[highF/(conv)],(Log10[highF/(conv)]-Log10[lowF/(conv)])/1000];
 ```
-may need ammending, so that fewer frequencies are sampled.
+may need ammending, so that fewer frequencies are sampled and the computation can take place in a reasonable wallclock time.
 By setting `$Compute=False`, the script will instead _load_ the pre-computed spectra from binaries such as `1e6g_lower_GW.mx` and plot them (evidently, the notebook is more suitable in this case).
 Note that the script requires the _xPlain_ package, an open-source contribution to _xAct_ which can be found at [this GitHub repository](https://github.com/wevbarker/xPlain).
 Note that the binary files are, in principle, architecture-dependent, and may not be compatible with all systems.
 For this reason we also include files such as `1e6g_lower_GW.csv`, which contain the same data in a human-readable format.

+### Miscellaneous fitting scripts

+The remaining files in this repository pertain to the GW forecasts from fitted power spectra.
+We provide only the data associated with these spectra, rather than the fitting scripts that generate them.
+The GW forecasts are computed by `PBH_GW_fitted.m` and `PBH_GW_fitted.nb`, which have an analogous structure to the GW forecast scripts for the models.